1) What is a load-bearing wall?

-If the wall is load bearing, many cities will require an engineer stamped scope of work to initiate the permit.
-In rare occasions, a city may require a stamped drawing in order to the pull the permit.
+If the wall is load-bearing, many cities will require an engineer stamped scope of work to initiate the permit.
+In rare occasions, a city may require a stamped drawing in order to pull the permit.
 Talk with your cities building officials to determine the requirements for your remodel project.

 Photo Credit: http://emilyinalaska.com/content/img

 Most cities will require a structural engineer to perform a wall inspection before issuing a building permit.

 Even in the unlikely scenario that your city does not require a building permit, you should always have a structural engineer verify if the wall is weight-bearing and part of the structural system.
 If a mistake is made, you will pay heavily for the consequences, financially and structurally.

 Plus, it’s very dangerous.
 Pay the structural engineering fee to do the job right the first time.

 11) Which walls are most commonly load-bearing?